2108-TEAM3/CVEDetective/README.md

 ![Image](https://security.virginia.edu/sites/security.virginia.edu/files/e%20a%20hack%20detective..jpg)

 ## Overview  ##
-This python script will help to automate finding all (if any) Common Vulnerablility and Exposures (CVEs) associated to any Common Platform Enumeration (CPEs) of a software, application, or Operating System.
+CVE Detective is a Python script that will help to automate finding all (if any) Common Vulnerablility and Exposures (CVEs) associated to any Common Platform Enumeration (CPEs) of a software, application, or Operating System.
 You may input a single CPE, a list of CPEs separated by commas, or a text file of CPEs.
 This program also has the functionality to use an NMap scan to find any CPEs of a target machine and output the CVEs associated with all CPEs found on the target machine.

 ## Features
   * Utilizes vuln.sentnl.io's REST API to query the CPE input(s) and output CVE information